 We develop our pupils’ ability to read, understand and respond to all types of writing.
 The development of reading strategies, sustained silent reading, group reading, guided reading and paired reading are an integral part of the child’s language development.

-Guided reading has a dedicated 30 minute slot, each day, on every class timetable.
+Guided reading has a dedicated 40 minute slot, three times a week, on every class timetable.
 Children are also heard read on an individual basis when appropriate.
 Children are supported by a range of different programmes and schemes such as 'Bug Club'.
 Children's reading is also supplemented by a whole school reading scheme based on the Oxford Reading Tree, Collins Pathways and Sunshine Spirals.

 We encourage parents to be involved in their child’s reading development.